| Recommendations Most of the

 3.1, C).
 Pharmacies rejected that enhanced pharmacy services were

+not part of their work.
 National and State bodies of pharmacy should investigate and produce

 intensive structured training programs for specific enhanced pharmacy